-With its muted greens and browns, the painting has none of the luminous colours or the fiery brushstrokes of his great work.
-Nor does it hint towards the revolution he is about to set off in a giddy rush of creativity that saw him invent expressionism – an entirely new form of art.
-The simple fact that this sombre and peaceful painting, with its garden wall and distant church was by van Gogh was enough to pique the interest of a criminal gang.
+With its muted greens and browns the painting has none of the luminous colours or the fiery brushstrokes of his great work.
+Nor does it hint towards the revolution he is about to set off in a giddy rush of creativity that saw him invent an entirely new form of art, expressionism.
+But the simple fact that this sombre and peaceful painting, with its garden wall and distant church was an early van Gogh, was enough to pique the interest of a criminal gang.

 Early the previous Sunday morning at around 3.15 am, thieves smashed through the glass door of the small Launen museum in the Netherlands and stole it.
 Despite triggering the alarm system, the thieves had completely disappeared by the time the Police had arrived.
 Decisive and professional the thieves knew exactly what they were doing and nothing else in the museum was missing or even disturbed.
 “I am extremely pissed off that this happened”, the museum director Jan Rudolph de Lorm said in a press conference after the theft was made public.

 The eternal question with these major art crimes is why?
 There is very little chance that the criminals will be able to sell the work so attuned are galleries, museums and dealers to any stolen artworks that might be offered to them.
 With an estimated value of around $6 million, van Gogh’s painting will no doubt turn up again in about 10 years’ time, rolled up in a lockup or found in the corner of a dusty garage.
 For once the exhilarating rush of the heist has worn off, the criminals will come to realise that other than unwrapping it occasionally, there’s very little that they’ll be able to do with it.